Introduction & First Steps

 Choosing a Flight Instructor

 All of our instructors have gone through the necessary training and are recognized and certified to Transport Canada standards.
 To help select an instructor that fits your needs, it is recommended that you consider your schedule with their availability.
-To get started:
+To get started, you must have completed the above steps and provide proof.
+As long as you have met the listed requirements below and need assistance getting set up with an instructor, you can proceed in filling out the form please fill out this form.

 – Meeting Flight Instructors at ground school or around the flying club.